 Sometimes picky eating is accompanied by a sensitive stomach, which may be an early sign of an adverse food reaction or food allergy.

 Food allergies can cause discomfort in your pet for hours after eating.
 It can lead to digestive problems such as itchy skin, gas, vomiting, diarrhea and hesitant eating.
 Just like you wouldn't repeatedly eat the food that causes you allergies, your picky pet may be avoiding food that causes them pain.
 If you suspect a food allergy your vet may ask you to do an allergy test and follow a hypoallergenic diet.

-For pets with sensitive stomachs, a homemade diet can provide a soothing and healthy diet, provided it's balanced and vet-approved.
+For pets with sensitive stomachs, a home-cooked diet can provide a soothing and healthy diet, provided it's balanced and vet-approved.

-If your dog is a picky eater you can try fresh homemade dog food as full meals, meal mixers or dry food toppers to stimulate their palate and encourage them to eat again.
+If you keep thinking "ugh, my dog won't eat", you can try fresh home-cooked dog food as full meals, meal mixers or dry food toppers to stimulate their palate and encourage them to eat again.
 Again, we recommend checking in with your vet first if they have a medical issue.
 There are several ways in which Kafka’s DIY homemade dog food recipes were created with picky dogs in mind:

 - Naturally great taste (made with slow simmered bone broth)

 - Balanced, vet-reviewed recipes

 - Fresh ingredients to enhance taste